 Boat Ramps Remain Open

-If ever there’s a time to have a boat, it’s now.
+If ever there’s a time to have a boat, it’s right now.
 Mariners can still hop aboard and cruise around the vast waterways that surround Amelia Island.
 Private boating activity seems brisk.
-Parking lots near ramps have plenty of empty boat trailers awaiting return of their owners.
-There are some boating restrictions for social distancing.
+Parking lots near public boat ramps have plenty of empty trailers awaiting return of their owners.
+But even with the freedom the waterways provide, there are also social distancing restrictions for boaters.

 Florida Boating Restrictions